 - MNsure is offering a COVID-19 special enrollment period for any Minnesotan who is uninsured or who is not currently enrolled in a plan through MNsure.

-- This special enrollment period is open from Tuesday, February 16 through Monday, May 17.
+- This special enrollment period is open through July 16.

 See if you qualify for low- or no-cost coverage.

 - An individual earning up to $25,520 per year or a family of four with a combined income of $52,400 or less per year can qualify for MinnesotaCare or Medical Assistance.
 Enrollment in these programs is open year-round and provides comprehensive coverage.

 Enrolled outside of MNsure in a Blue Plus, HealthPartners, Medica or Quartz plan?

 - The American Rescue Plan helps lower health insurance premiums only through MNsure, even if you never qualified before.
 If you purchased individual or family coverage directly through Blue Plus, HealthPartners, Medica or Quartz, you may now be able to purchase a qualifying plan through MNsure without losing the dollars already paid toward your 2021 deductibles and out-of-pocket maximums.
 See how much you could save through MNsure using these estimator tools, then contact your insurance company to determine which plans qualify for a transfer of amounts paid toward your 2021 deductibles and out-of-pocket maximums.

 Recently lost your employer-sponsored insurance?
 You may qualify to enroll.

 Currently enrolled and experience a decrease in income?
 Update your account.

 Enrolled outside of MNsure and experience a decrease in income?